fuashaalemiriam05-a11y/CV/README.md

 i.
 My educational journey so far as a level
 ii. student in the university has been fraustrating
 iii.
 Has been stressful and tiring
 iv.
-BUT exciting and fun
+But exciting and fun
    ### My Personal experience
 - learning new programming languages
 - learning more and practicing UI/UX designing